-WCC Highways have been consulted and state that the Transport Planning department have fully assessed the modelling results provided by the applicant.
-They confirm that trip rates were agreed with Warwickshire County Council beforehand and trip distribution was based on mobile network data, so the information provided is therefore acceptable.
-Considering the modelling results, issues on the network appear mostly in the AM peak, with increases in queue lengths and journey times on Spinney Hill and St Johns in both the 2023 and 2028 reference cases (with the development added).
+WCC Highways have been consulted and state that they have fully assessed the modelling results provided by the applicant.
+They confirm that the methodology for the modelling is acceptable and identify that from results, issues on the network appear mostly in the AM peak, with increases in queue lengths and journey times on Spinney Hill and St Johns in both the 2023 and 2028 reference cases (with the development added).
 There are no significant differences in the PM peak when comparing with and without development.
 WCC Highways have requested that the development should make financial contributions to nearby highway and sustainable schemes in order to mitigate the impact of the proposal.

-Officers have been informally advised that the required contribution would be £382,800 which would be put towards a capacity improvement scheme at the Spinney Hill/Coventry Road roundabout.
-An updated formal contribution request is expected from WCC Highways shortly and Councillors will be updated on this matter prior to the meeting.
-The modelling results have confirmed that with mitigation, the impact on the surrounding Highway network can be managed and is not severe.
+Officers have been advised that the required financial contribution would be £382,800 which would be put towards a capacity improvement scheme at the Spinney Hill/Coventry Road roundabout.
+The modelling results have confirmed that with mitigation, the impact on the surrounding Highway network, including that of the additional housing above the allocation, can be managed and is not severe.
 The requested contribution for the cycling scheme on Coventry Road and the requested improvements to bus infrastructure previously stipulated further improves the sustainable location of the development and reduces reliance on car based trips.
 WCC Highways therefore raise no objection to the proposed development on highway safety grounds.